zapling/frame/README.md

 _No, your application does not need to be renderd by javascript on the fly_

-Experimental cli tool to help write front-end applications with Go with the power of the [templ](https://github.com/a-h/templ) language.
+Experimental cli tool to help write front-end applications in Go with the power of the [templ](https://github.com/a-h/templ) language.

 # Features